The No Jacket Required World Tour: Tour dates

 The Live Aid concerts were notable for Collins performing at both the Philadelphia and London shows.
 Bob Geldof, the organiser of Live Aid, originally asked Collins to be part of Geldof's first charity effort, Band Aid.
 Collins provided drums and sang backing vocals for Band Aid's 1984 No. 1 UK hit, "Do They Know It's Christmas?".

 For Live Aid Collins first performed with Sting at Wembley Stadium.
 Together they performed "Roxanne", "Driven to Tears", "Against All Odds", "Message in a Bottle", "In the Air Tonight", "Long Long Way To Go", and "Every Breath You Take".
 After Collins finished performing, he boarded a Concorde flight to the U.S. to enable him to perform at the Philadelphia show.
 On the plane, he met Cher, and convinced her to be part of the event.
-Robert Plant had asked Collins if he would perform with Jimmy Page and Tony Thompson and he in a Led Zeppelin reunion of sorts.
+Robert Plant had asked Collins if he would perform with Jimmy Page, John Paul Jones, Paul Martinez and Tony Thompson and he in a Led Zeppelin reunion of sorts.
 At the concert he began by playing drums on "Layla", "White Room" and "She's Waiting" for friend Eric Clapton.
 Collins performed "Against All Odds" and "In the Air Tonight" and finished the night playing drums for Led Zeppelin's aforementioned act.

-Tour band
+Personnel

 For the tour, Collins retained his usual cast of musicians, including Chester Thompson, Leland Sklar and Daryl Stuermer.
 The band was nicknamed the "Hot Tub Club".